Ocean Master: Personality and themes

-While having been depicted as both a super-villain and more akin to a anti-hero, Ocean Master is typically characterized as a ruthless and blood-thirsty and a contrast to Aquaman, being less noble and charitable as well as envious of his brother.
-However, various stories following the New 52 varying the his leadership; some stories showcased him a militant but fair and benevolent ruler whose outlook as a tyrant was shaped by Vulko's manipulation, whom believed a young Orm conspired to kill his mother for the throne despite lacking evidence.
+While having been depicted as both a super-villain and more akin to an anti-hero, Ocean Master is typically characterized as a ruthless and blood-thirsty and a contrast to Aquaman, being less noble and charitable as well as envious of his brother.
+However, various stories following the New 52 vary his leadership; some stories showcased him as a militant but fair and benevolent ruler whose outlook as a tyrant was shaped by Vulko's manipulation, whom believed a young Orm conspired to kill his mother for the throne despite lacking evidence.
 Subsequent storylines would reveal his innocence and a temporary alteration of the mainstream timeline of showcased a possibility of Orm opting for him and Aquaman ruling as brothers-kings.
 Other stories would instead characterize him as manipulative and tyrannical in a position of power.

 According to Geoff Johns, Johns opined that he does not view Orm (prior to being known as Ocean Master) as a malicious super-villain, characterizing him as someone doing what he believes is best for the Atlantean people and does not quite hate his brother, Arthur.
 Like many of his fellow people, he shares a bizarre perspective on the "surface world" and has a pride and culture different from the "surface".
-John's intent for the character included exploring the character in a different manner compared to traditional super-villains such as Sinestro or the Black Hand.
-In an interview with Patrick Wilson for his role as Ocean Master in Aquaman, the actor stated that he does not view the character as a villain; while considering him a villain in comic book lore as a foil and antagonist, Patrick opined that he is "rooted" in an understandable dilemma of being angry at the pollution and destruction of the ocean.
+John's intent for the character included exploring the character in a different manner compared to traditional super-villains such as Sinestro or Black Hand.
+In an interview regarding his role as Ocean Master in Aquaman, Patrick Wilson stated that he does not view the character as a villain; while considering him a villain in comic book lore as a foil and antagonist, Wilson opined that he is "rooted" in an understandable dilemma of being angry at the pollution and destruction of the ocean.
 He further speaks upon the character's trait of being angry consistent throughout the character's existence and believes the character's actions of being irrational or reprehensible while believing the character to being justifiable in his anger.

 Reputation

-A formidable super-villain, the character is cited as one of Earth's most dangerous individuals and rated "Alpha-class" by the Justice League.
+A formidable super-villain, Ocean Master is cited as one of Earth's most dangerous individuals and rated "Alpha-class" by the Justice League.
 This particular classification is shared by numerous other superpowered metahumans in the DC Universe, including Black Adam, Guy Gardner, and Mary Marvel.